-Kells is a little town in the County of Meath, in the Republic of Ireland.
+Kells is a little town in County Meath, in the Republic of Ireland.

 The Book of Kells or the Book of Columba is a book that contains each of the four gospels from the New Testament along with other texts.